Sorry, you need to enable JavaScript to visit this website.

 It may help you have better conversations with your care team and get the GVHD information you need along the way.

-Image of Josh O.
+Image of Josh O, 2018 transplant recipient

 I had GVHD, a head to toe rash, not long after leaving the hospital.
 And I still have some skin and mouth GVHD two years later….
 I try to stay positive, focus on today and tomorrow, bringing joy to people’s lives and finding joy in mine.